-Ed joined the London Breakingviews team in 2018 as Africa columnist.
+Ed is Associate Editor of Reuters Breakingviews, based in London.
+He joined the London Breakingviews team in 2018 as Africa columnist.
 Before that, he was Reuters sub-Saharan Africa bureau chief, based in Johannesburg.
 During two decades at Reuters, Ed has reported from three continents, with postings in London, Edinburgh, Phnom Penh, Bangkok and Johannesburg.
 Along the way, he has covered everything from the dotcom bubble to the death of Nelson Mandela and fall of Robert Mugabe.
 He holds a degree in Classics from Cambridge University.

 The Swiss agrochemical giant’s Beijing-backed owners are cultivating a Shanghai IPO with a possible $60 bln valuation.
 That’s punchy.
 But with local investors desperate for global exposure and farm-produce prices soaring, an ambitious price tag may be achievable.

 Aussie mining magnate Andrew Forrest is behind a fresh push to turn the African river’s vast power into energy.
 Dam-building is a fool’s errand, though, and his Fortescue’s plan to produce hydrogen for export may not stack up financially.
 Less bombastic alternatives are better.